15 Ways You Can Help Someone With Anxiety Disorder

 10. Learn everything you can about anxiety disorder, then help her by providing ongoing information, support, and reassurance.

 They say that knowledge is power.
 This is particularly true with anxiety disorder.
 If you want to help an anxiety disorder sufferer, become an expert on the condition.
 The more you know about anxiety disorder, the more helpful you can be.

 If you are truly interested in learning about anxiety disorder, we have many public pages that provide an overview of anxiety disorder.
 A good place to start is the Anxiety 101 section and our Anxiety Disorder Symptoms section.
 Better yet, become a Recovery Support member and learn the complete details of anxiety disorder, how it affects the body, and what can be done to overcome it.

 Oftentimes, anxiety disorder sufferers can become so mired in their struggle that they have difficulty seeing the forest for the trees.
 A knowledgeable support person can help them find their way and reassure them that everything is going to be okay.

 Ongoing guidance and reassurance can play a pivotal role in recovery, especially with anxiety disorder recovery.

-For example, attending the first counselling/therapy session is a victory in itself.
-Experiencing ‘eureka’ and ‘ah ha’ moments are also other reasons to celebrate.
-Staying the course with counselling/therapy is another.
+For example, attending the first therapy session is a victory in itself.
+Experiencing "eureka" and "ah ha" moments are also other reasons to celebrate.
+Staying the course with therapy is another.
+Having symptoms subside is another.
 Overcoming a long-held fear is another.
 And so on.

 Overcoming anxiety disorder is a process that unfolds in many little steps.
-Since progress is often slow, it can be discouraging along the way.
+Since progress is often slow, it can be discouraging.
 Celebrating and making a big deal about each victory along the way can help the person remain encouraged, which can also keep the person working the process.